These notes will help you find your way through I’m a Scientist.

-Part of the point of the event is that students get more realistic ideas about scientists.
+Part of the point of the activity is that students get more realistic ideas about scientists.
 They can learn that, for example, there’s no reason why a psychologist should know about how much the moon weighs.
 This makes STEM seem a lot less intimidating.
 You can be a scientist without being a genius who knows everything!
 This can be a liberating realisation for students.

 Also, of course, many things in science aren’t known.
 Otherwise there’d be nothing for scientists to do.
 And even as adults, we can learn new things all the time.
 This is part of the fun of science!
 Don’t be afraid to let students in on that secret.

-4. Get your boss onside.
+4. Get your boss onside and your colleagues involved!

-We’d strongly advise you to tell your boss you are taking part in the event, and get their support, if you can.
+We’d strongly advise you to tell your boss you are taking part in the activity, and get their support, if you can.
 Several participants said that this made a big difference.
 Questions on the website can be answered during the evening, but live chats have to be during the school day, likely during working hours.

-Also, many people found themselves discussing some of the more intriguing questions with colleagues.
-This can be one of the most stimulating things about the event.
-Get your workplace involved in the fun, send them the application page ❯
+Also, many people find themselves discussing some of the more intriguing questions with colleagues.
+This can be one of the most stimulating things about the activity.
+Get your colleagues involved in the fun, send them the application page ❯

 - Taking part in I’m a Scientist develops your communication skills.
 This is the most mentioned benefit from taking part.

-Advice on engagement
+Advice on engagement and writing